GeoscienceAustralia/anuga_core/porting_notes.rst

 20200602     Ran 1291 tests in 102.120s FAILED (errors=3, failures=3)   Did the operators and removed lots of old_div
 20200602     Ran 1291 tests in 101.464s FAILED (failures=3)             Did the exposure codes
-20200603     Got some of the validations tests to run
+20200603     Got some of the validations tests to run 20200608     All validation tests running, towradgi model completed.
+20200610     Ran 1291 tests in 103.624s OK                              Two new failures had crept in - fixed.

 Env: anuga27